Fairy Tale (Pakistani TV series): Season 1

 On 5 January 2023, Galaxy Lollywood reported that Sehar Khan, Hamza Sohail, Mustafa Babar and Aena Khan would play the leading roles in the Hum TV's upcoming Ramadan play, which is tentatively titled Qismat, written by Sarah Majeed, and directed by Ali Hassan.
-Earlier, Khan rejected the role and accepted it eventually when makers tell her to change the character if she will not agree to do it.
+Earlier, Khan rejected the role and accepted it eventually when makers told her they would change the character if she will not agree to do it.
 Later, it was reported that Babar had been replaced by Adnan Raza Mir, the brother of the actor Ahad Raza Mir.

 Season 2

 The network concluded the series with a tagline of "To be continued..." due to which it was speculated that the series will have a next season.
 The writer Sarah Majeed further confirmed it on 3 May 2023 through an Instagram post.
 Hum TV revealed the cast of the series covering the original OST of the show on 29 June 2023 as an official announcement of the upcoming season.